Senior Leadership Team

 Michael W. Nail

-Michael holds a Bachelor of Science in Criminal Justice from the University of West Georgia, a Master of Public Administration from Columbus State University, and is also a graduate of the Georgia Law Enforcement Command College.
+Michael holds a Master’s in Public Administration from Columbus State University, a Bachelor’s in Criminal Justice from the University of West Georgia, and is a graduate of the Georgia Law Enforcement Command College.